Functional Renormalization Group Approach for Signal Detection: Introduction

-\begin{ES} Concerning the effective local matter field whose particles density spectrum is given by the empirical eigenvalue distribution of the data’s covariance matrix (assumed positive and nearly continuous), it has been observed that:
+\begin{ES} Concerning the effective local matter field whose particle density spectrum is given by the empirical eigenvalue distribution of the data’s covariance matrix (assumed positive and nearly continuous), it has been observed that:

-\begin{itemize} \item For purely noisy data, only local quartic and sixtic couplings can be relevant to marginal in the large eigenvalue region (IR) domain.
+\begin{itemize} \item For purely noisy data, only local quartic and sextic couplings can be relevant or marginal in the large eigenvalue region (IR) domain.
 Moreover, there is a non-vanishing compact region around the Gaussian fixed point where all trajectories end toward the $\mathbb{Z}_2$ symmetric phase.

-\item A strong enough signal makes the quartic and sixtic local couplings irrelevants.
-Moreover, it induces a lack of symmetry restoration in the deep IR, for some trajectories which end continuously toward a broken phase.
-Hence the strength of the signal plays the role of the inverse of the temperature $\beta=1/T$ in the physics of phase transitions. \end{itemize} \end{ES}
+\item A strong enough signal makes the quartic and sextic local couplings irrelevant.
+Moreover, it induces a lack of symmetry restoration in the deep IR for some trajectories, which end continuously toward a broken phase.
+Hence, the strength of the signal plays the role of the inverse of the temperature $\beta = 1/T$ in the physics of phase transitions. \end{itemize} \end{ES}

-It is important to realize that these results do not depend on specific details of any special problem.
-Nonetheless, they stress a general feature of nearly continuous spectra in the vicinity of the Universal MP law.
-One can think that it is a specific property of the MP law, which is only one example of a universal model of practical interest.
-The results reported in \cite{lahoche2021signal,2021,2021tens} point out that these conclusions are in fact not restricted only to the MP law.
-Investigating the case of a noise materialized by a random tensor considered in the mathematical formalism of the tensorial PCA \cite{landscape,hopkins2015tensor,montanari2014statistical,BenArous1}, the authors have confirmed the conclusions of statement \ref{Prop1}.
+It is important to realize that these results do not depend on specific details of any particular problem.
+Nonetheless, they emphasize a general feature of nearly continuous spectra in the vicinity of the Universal MP law.
+One might think that it is a specific property of the MP law, which is only one example of a universal model of practical interest.
+The results reported in \cite{lahoche2021signal, 2021, 2021tens} indicate that these conclusions are, in fact, not restricted only to the MP law.
+By investigating the case of noise materialized by a random tensor, considered in the mathematical formalism of tensorial PCA \cite{landscape, hopkins2015tensor, montanari2014statistical, BenArous1}, the authors have confirmed the conclusions of statement \ref{Prop1}.